Updated: Apr 16

-There is another legend that the rock that followed them was this same rock that Jacob set up and that he took it with him when they went down into Egypt.
+There is another legend (Christian) that the rock that followed them was this same rock that Jacob set up and that he took it with him when they went down into Egypt.
 Remember: it was a memorial pillar.
 It was like their picture to put it in modern terms.
 They then carried this Rock with them during the whole wilderness journey.
 Therefore, when God told Moses to strike The Rock – Moses may have known exactly which Rock that God was referring to.

 In I Corinthians 10:4 scripture states: “And did all drink the same spiritual drink: for they drank of that spiritual Rock that followed them: and that Rock was Christ.”

 Exactly what the Apostle Paul is referring to here we do not know.
 Perhaps he was referring to the tradition that I mentioned above about the rock following them.
 Maybe he was referring just to Messiah as being manifested among them as bread and water.
-However you wish to believe, the statement and the tradition is there.
+However you wish to believe, the statement and the traditions are there.
 The shadow of Messiah is there and the shadow of Messiah is there in Jacob’s stone, the Shepherd of Israel and the salvation of Israel.
 Jacob came to know His God - The Rock.
 The metaphor for the rock reference is surely tied back to Jacob’s vision and the setting up of a stone as a memorial and as a representation to the House of Elohim.

 Yeshua is The Rock of our salvation, the Shepherd of Israel.
 He is The Rock that the builders rejected and He was The Rock that Moses struck signifying His suffering as Our Redeemer.
 From Him living waters flow.
 He is now The Rock of offense and The Rock that can be a stumbling block.
 The Rock that can crush.
 The Mighty One of Israel.
 The Mighty God of Jacob.